nix97/nix/README.md

 Diff equation Y'''(t)=F(t,y,y',y'')
 use IVP(Initial Value Problem)

-### 4. Conversion Number build in Lazarus 1.6.4 is an app for converting number from base to base (binary, octal, decimal, hexadecimal).
+### 4. Conversion Number
+Build in Lazarus 1.6.4 is an app for converting number from base to base (binary, octal, decimal, hexadecimal).

-### 5. Matrix Determinant build in Lazarus 1.6.4 is an app for finding Determinant of Matrix using LU Decomposition.
+### 5. Matrix Determinant
+Build in Lazarus 1.6.4 is an app for finding Determinant of Matrix using LU Decomposition.

 ### 6. Wave Equation
 Finite-Difference Solution for the Wave Equation Utt(t,x) = c^2 Uxx(t,x)